codeonlyjs/website/content/guide/templateTransitions.md

 ### Symmetric Class Names

-For symmetric transitions the following classes can be used
+For symmetric transitions the following classes are used for transitions:

 * `tx-active` - transitioning in or out
 * `tx-out` - the out state of the transition